 - All parents will be notified of the test results.
 If a student qualifies for the program, the parent will fill out the Dual Language Program Application.

 - The number of English proficient learners who will participate in the DL program will be based on the number of English learners in each classroom.
-The State’s recommendation is a ratio of 50:50 ELs to EPLs.
 The number of available seats for participating EPLs will be determined by the campus administrators.

 - In the event that the number of qualifying EPLs exceeds the number of seats available, a public lottery event is recommended.

 - Siblings are not guaranteed entry into the program and must meet entry criteria.